profdiggity/vibe-crap/README.md

 * Tightens CSP so forms and frames only work against `self` while still allowing inline scripts/styles for the chaos lab.

 This setup lets the Vibe Crap CSRF demo work without modifying the HTML, and still scores an “A” rating at [securityheaders.com](https://securityheaders.com/).

+Otherwise, just download the `index.html` and open it on your machine in your preferred web browser.

 ---